33 (Verified) Local SEO Stats for 2023

 Hopefully, the local SEO stats in the article will guide you in the right direction.
 You can read our compilation of SEO statistics next to understand more about the search landscape.

-Whether local SEO for lawyers (or other ambitious business owners), Google My Business listing optimization, local link building, custom content marketing, or website design — On The Map Marketing has done it all.
+Whether local SEO for lawyers (or other ambitious business owners), Google My Business listing optimization, amazon listing optimization, local link building, custom content marketing, or website design — On The Map Marketing has done it all.
 You can book a consultation with us to explore how we can help you with launching a local SEO campaign.